donejs/donejs/docs/guide.md

 ### Installing bit-tabs

-On the homepage we will just add and load [bit-tabs](https://github.com/bitovi-components/bit-tabs), a simple declarative tabs widget.
+On the homepage we will add and load [bit-tabs](https://github.com/bitovi-components/bit-tabs), a simple declarative tabs widget.

 ```
 npm install bit-tabs --save
 ```

-### Update the homepage
+### Update the page

 Then we import the tabs custom elements without the styles from `bit-tabs/unstyled` the same way as we did with Bootstrap already.
 Let's also add some markup using those tabs. `src/home.component` then looks like this: